ember-codemods/ember-codemods-telemetry-helpers/README.md

 })();
 ```

 All invocations of `gatherTelemetryForUrl` internally returns an object enumerated with properties named after all possible entries within `window.require.entries`.
 The values of each property is the value returned from within the gathering function.
-Usuing the example above, the output might be (for example):
+Usuing the example above, the output might be:

 ```javascript
 {